What are knowledge management tools?

 Learning management systems help businesses build a strong foundation of knowledge management by allowing them to create customized training and educational programs.
 Through this system, company leaders can design and manage lessons, courses, quizzes, and other training materials and deliver those resources to employees, students, or partners.

 These tools support knowledge centered service, also known as knowledge-centered support, which describes how customer service and support teams access and use knowledge to deliver greater value to customers, employees, and stakeholders.
 Each time a problem is solved in a KCS organization, that knowledge is stored in a way that is easily accessible to others.
 KCS empowers everyone in the organization to share collective responsibility for maintaining the knowledge base and informs how people in the organization solve problems.
-See the top 3 signs your support team needs Knowledge-Centered Service.

 AI knowledge management tools can capture, filter, represent, or apply knowledge.
 They include applications that can select, analyze, and classify text; conduct automated reasoning; and create visualizations – all of which can enhance decision-making capabilities.
 AI can help organizations process human input, such as handwriting and voice recognition, using natural language processing.
 These systems can also deal with “big data,” traditionally deemed unwieldy and difficult to maintain, by using new methods for data storing such as decentralized blockchain.
-Learn more about how AI empowers knowledge management for reps and customers.

 Designed to help all teams involved in marketing, sales, and customer service, CRM systems track prospect and customer information over the course of customer relationships.
 Using a CRM, your company can track everything from the first contact with a prospect and how they came to you, to interactions they have with your sales team throughout the buying process, to repeated purchases.
 This customer data is stored in the CRM tool, which your team can now access at any time to understand the context of the relationship and respond appropriately to any issues that may arise.
 This translates to a better customer experience.